-PAXLOVID Oral Antiviral (nirmatrelvir, ritonavir) Description For 2022
+PAXLOVID™ Oral Antiviral (nirmatrelvir, ritonavir) Description For 2022

-Pfizer Inc. Paxlovid™ (nirmatrelvir, Bexovid, ritonavir, PF-07321332) is an oral antiviral therapeutic targeting the SARS-CoV-2 beta coronavirus to prevent COVID-19.
+Pfizer Inc. Paxlovid™ (nirmatrelvir, Bexovid, ritonavir, PF-07321332) is an oral antiviral targeting the SARS-CoV-2 beta coronavirus to prevent COVID-19.
 Paxlovid is packaged with nirmatrelvir and ritonavir, a strong cytochrome P450 (CYP) 3A4 inhibitor.
-Nirmatrelvir, a novel main protease (Mpro) inhibitor originating in Pfizer's laboratories, is specifically designed to block the activity of the SARS-CoV-2 Mpro, an enzyme that the coronavirus needs to replicate.
+Nirmatrelvir, a novel main protease (Mpro) inhibitor originating in Pfizer's laboratories, is specifically designed to block the activity of the SARS-CoV-2 Mpro, an enzyme the novel coronavirus needs to replicate.
 It is an analog of GC373, where the aldehyde covalent cysteine acceptor replaced a nitrile.

 Pfizer developed PF-07321332 by modifying PF-07304814 (Lufotrelvir), a covalent inhibitor.
 PF-07321332 is also a covalent inhibitor, but its warhead is a phosphate prodrug, a hydroxyketone.
 Paxlovid is co-administration with a low dose of ritonavir, a strong cytochrome P450 (CYP) 3A inhibitor, to slow the metabolism or breakdown of Paxlovid and to remain active in the body for more extended periods at higher concentrations to help combat the virus.
 In preclinical studies, PF-07321332 did not demonstrate evidence of mutagenic DNA interactions.
 However, Paxlovid has complex drug-drug interactions, primarily due to the ritonavir component.